 - Repudiation of win-at-all-costs partisanship and restoring respect for democratic system and ability to compromise

-- Decreasing gap between wealthy and everyone else
+- Decreasing gap between the wealthy and everyone else

 I’ll say a few words about each, including possible ways to solve them